ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

 used to produces the numerical experiments for the paper

 [Wasserstein Gradient Flows for Moreau Envelopes of f-Divergences in Reproducing Kernel Hilbert Spaces](https://arxiv.org/abs/2402.04613) (Sebastian Neumayer, Viktor Stein, Gabriele Steidl).
+This code is written and maintained by [Viktor Stein](https://viktorajstein.github.io/).
+Any comments and feedback are welcome!

 The required packages are